 Pre- and Post- Marital Contracts

-Prior to getting married, and in contemplation of marriage, couples sometimes enter into agreements intended to control what happens legally and financially in the event of death of either of them or divorce.
+Prior to getting married, and in contemplation of marriage, couples sometimes enter into agreements intended to control what happens legally and financially in the event of either of their deaths or divorce.
 These agreements are called premarital or prenuptial agreements or, occasionally, ante-nuptial agreements.
 Premarital agreements are effective upon marriage of the parties.

 A premarital agreement must be in writing and signed by both parties.
 To ensure validity, there should be full disclosure of each party’s assets and liabilities and the agreement cannot be unconscionable (extremely unfair) at the time it is signed.
 After marriage, a premarital agreement may be amended or revoked so long as the amendment or revocation is also in writing and signed by the parties.

 Many people believe that premarital agreements are only for the wealthy.
 This is no longer true.
 Premarital agreements are for individuals who may have built a successful business prior to marriage that they wish to protect; or who have one or more children by a prior relationship, whose financial future they seek to provide for; or who have an expectation of inheritance they wish to fully preserve.
 A premarital agreement may make sense if there is significant disparity in the respective assets and incomes of the parties.
 If you are considering a premarital agreement, give us a call to determine whether one is right for you.